nmeum/android-tools/README.md

 building the command line utilities.
 This Repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
+Besides this makes it easy to collect all patches required to build standalone android command line utilities in a central place.

 # Dependencies